 3) if selected, films must be screened in DCP;

-4) films already theatrically released in Italy or distributed in home video or broadcasted on television or streamed on the Internet are not eligible;
+4) films already theatrically released or distributed in home video or broadcasted on television or streamed on Internet are not eligible;

 5) films presented, out of their country of origin, to any International festival or major film event (except in the context of only one film market), are not eligible.
 Priority will be given to films in absolute world premiere;

 - Deadline for submissions is Friday, June 19th 2020.

 - A filled Entry Form must accompany each submitted film.
 Please CLICK HERE

 - A link for streaming/download or, as an alternative, 3 copies of DVD or Blu-Ray screeners must be sent.